"GRADE 1" AUSTRIAN PARATROOPER BOOTS

 For those with wide feet, you should follow your general style of fitting into normal shoes.
 For reference, a size 10.5 EE wide foot fits best in a size 12 shoe with an arch based insert.
 Flat feet or not, it is important to have an insert with a raised arch.
 The knuckles of your foot widen under your own weight.
 Displacing weight off that part of your foot will make it more comfortable.

 The break-in period may be a little uncomfortable at first for wide feet, but the sides should stretch in time.
 If they do not improve after a month, reach out to us for a possible exchange.

-Some boots also have hole-punched tongues, and sometimes grommets high up on the inside of the ankle.
-These are clean and should not affect any functional or aesthetical problems when wearing the boot.
+Some boots have hole-punched tongues, and sometimes grommets high on the inside of the ankle.
+These are clean and should not cause any functional or aesthetic problems when wearing the boot.
 The hole punch on the tongue is high up by the tag, and not visible when the boot is laced.
-The ankle grommets are at the same height, and allow you to easily tie the boots together to hang them up to dry, or store them away.
+The ankle grommets are at the same height and allow you to tie the boots together for storage or drying.